jnv/lists/README.md

 * [learn-drupal](https://github.com/rocketeerbkw/learn-drupal) – Stuff to help you learn Drupal.
 * [learn-for-free](https://github.com/aviaryan/learn-for-free) – Free learning resources for all topics you can think of.
 * [learnhaskell](https://github.com/bitemyapp/learnhaskell) – A curated guide for learning Haskell.
+* [learning-code-through-github-repos](https://github.com/muchirijane/learning-code-through-github-repos) – Github repositories that you can use in your coding journey.
 * [learn-python](https://github.com/adrianmoisey/learn-python) by @adrianmoisey – Links that teach Python.
 * [learn-python](https://github.com/trekhleb/learn-python) by @trekhleb – Python scripts that are split by topics and contain code examples with explanations.
 * [learn-to-program](https://github.com/karlhorky/learn-to-program) – Foundation in Web Development.